fynd-platform/GA4-Extension/README.md

 By updating these variables, you can activate New Relic's data collection, offering a comprehensive view of your application's performance.

+> **Notes**
+To remove New Relic integration completely, delete the New Relic environment variables in your `app/fdk/config.js` file and uninstall the New Relic package with `npm uninstall newrelic`.
+Remove `require('./connections/newrelic');` from `app/index.js`.
+Delete the `app/connections/newrelic.js` and `newrelic.js` files and update your documentation accordingly.

 ### Sentry Integration (Optional)